The Cancer Therapy & Research Center Membership

 Are a Principal or Co-Investigator of cancer center clinical trials

 Eligible candidates for associate membership include those who have not yet met the requirements for full membership but are progressing toward meeting those criteria as evidenced by a growing record of cancer-related publications and funding.
 This includes those who may be clinical investigators or educators and may not necessarily hold NCI-approved, R01 equivalent peer-reviewed research funding, but significantly contribute to the other missions of the CTRC: cancer-related education, dissemination or care.

 This also includes individuals who are significant collaborators on research programs conducted by CTRC members by contributing to the design and conduct of the research and co-authoring resulting cancer-related publications or playing an active role in cancer-related funded peer-reviewed projects.

-Significant collaborators and Co-Investigators from institutions other than the UT Health Science Center San Antonio and the CTRC are eligible for either full or associate membership, provided they meet the criteria and are not from other NCI-supported cancer centers.
+Significant collaborators and Co-Investigators from institutions other than UT Health San Antonio and the center are eligible for either full or associate membership, provided they meet the criteria and are not from other NCI-supported cancer centers.

 In all cases, cancer-related work will be verified by the publication and funding record of the potential member.

 Responsibilities of Membership